Skip to main content

 Assistant Professor in Classical and Mediterranean Studies

-Zainaldin’s work centers broadly on the scientific, technical, and philosophical traditions of ancient Greece and Rome, usually with specific focus on Latin prose of the Roman Empire.
-He also works on comparative Greco-Roman/ Chinese studies and the reception of the Western Classics in modern China and has a secondary appointment in the Department of Asian Studies at Vanderbilt.
-As a student of the Chinese tradition, Zainaldin 翟牧泗 continues to pursue studies in classical and Mandarin Chinese.
+James Zainaldin is Assistant Professor of Classical and Mediterranean Studies at Vanderbilt University.
+His work centers broadly on the scientific, technical, and philosophical traditions of ancient Greece and Rome, usually with a focus on Latin prose texts of the Roman Empire.
+He also works on comparative Greco-Roman/Chinese studies and the reception of the Western Classics in modern China and has a secondary appointment in the Department of Asian Studies.
+As a student of the Chinese tradition, Zainaldin 翟牧泗 continues to study classical and Mandarin Chinese.

-Zainaldin has four further book projects ongoing (overview also here):
+Zainaldin has three further book projects underway:

 • A translation of Seneca the Younger’s Consolation to Marcia, also co-written with Jonathan Master and under contract with Princeton University Press for the series Ancient Wisdom for Modern Readers, that will make Seneca’s work comprehensible and urgent to a public audience.